Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 **Your task is:**<br>

-1. Fetch DNS information into Copilot Pilot Context session.
+1. Fetch DNS information into the CoPilot Context session.

 > ⭐ Notice: <br>